 We provide a hot meal for the group and a creche for their kids - so the participants can make friends with each other - and access to psychological counselling.
 Where possible, we try and help our participants into employment or education.
 We’ve been doing this since 2013 in Jordan, Europe and the UK, including the highly acclaimed Queens of Syria 2016 Young Vic Tour and the 2019 Trojans at the Edinburgh Festival and our 2015 Oliver!
 In Arabic project in Jordan.

-We’re currently running a series of workshops at the Chelsea Theatre, in collaboration with Hammersmith and Fulham Council, with a view to putting on a play in the summer at the Chelsea Theatre as part of K+C Festival and in Hammersmith.
+For the last two years we have been running a series of workshops at the Chelsea Theatre, in collaboration with Hammersmith and Fulham Council, culminating with plays at the Chelsea Theatre as part of K+C Festival and the HUSH Festival.
 We have participants from Ukraine, Afghanistan, Syria, Iran, Pakistan and other countries.
-Some of them were even professional performers in their own lives.
+Some of them were even professional performers in their previous lives.
 The participants are very keen to continue the project.

 You can watch the TROJANS UK 22, K+C Festival 2022, Playground Theatre production on YouTube. .